DashDocsets/docsets/not-working-configs/README.md

 - [`Playwright.docsetconfig`](./Playwright.docsetconfig) - Too large docset size (+100MB) and need GIT LFS to be enabled.
 Split into different docsets for each language.

 - [`FastAPI.docsetconfig`](./FastAPI.docsetconfig) - Issue with the JavasScript, some client-side error.

+- [`chi.docsetconfig`](./chi.docsetconfig) - Issue with the JavasScript, some client-side error - shows not found page on screen.